ToesTasteBad/Murder-Mystery/Murder Mystery/Completed Description and Relationships/Philanthropist.md

 ## Tasks
 ___
 - ### Round 1:
-	- task1: If approached by Penelope in regards to info about Gregor, ask her why she's even interested in the first place?
+	- task1: Talk to Penelope and let her know you only have a few more properties to sell.
+Thank her for the work shes done thus far.
 	- task2: If approached by your wife with info about Stephen, share that info with General Grey.
 - ### Round 2:
-	- task1:
+	- task1: If offered any bribes, refuse them angrily.
 	- task2: If you recieve information about tonight's charity, confront Milo Steinwell about it.
-	- task3:
+	- task3: Vent about what you learned from Milo to General Grey.
 - ### Round 3:
 	- task1: Order a Midori Sour from Frank Larsen's secret menu.
-	- task2: At 9:00, meet Orzo Alfredo in Sam's office.
+	- task2: Talk to Rakeeta, Milo's secretary, and try to figure out if she was in on the auction scam as well.
-	- task3
+	- task3: At 9:00, meet Orzo Alfredo in Sam's office.